University associate degree graduation requirements

 Grade point requirement

-A minimum cumulative grade point average of 2.00 for all courses taken at ASU is required to graduate.
+A minimum cumulative GPA of 2.00 for all courses taken at ASU is required to graduate.
+Some programs may require a cumulative GPA higher than 2.00; students should refer to the specific program's graduation audit and major map for graduation requirements.

-All students enrolled in an associate degree program must satisfy the university required minimum number of approved lower-division General Studies courses.
-Students should refer to the General Studies page for more information.
+All students enrolled in an associate degree program must satisfy the university required minimum number of approved lower-division general studies courses.
+Students should refer to the General Studies Policy page for more information.

-Completion of General Studies and composition requirements at a domestic institution accredited by an organization recognized by ASU as certified on the official transcript will fulfill ASU’s lower-division General Studies and composition requirements.
-Certification of completed General Studies may include students' completion of a general education package (ex: AGEC, CSUGE, IGETC), an associate of arts degree or bachelor’s degree or comparable, as documented on an official transcript.
-If students transfer from Arizona community colleges without completing the AGEC or from other accredited postsecondary institutions, they receive credit for General Studies based on course-by-course equivalency.
+Completion of general studies and composition requirements at a domestic institution accredited by an organization recognized by ASU as certified on the official transcript will fulfill ASU’s lower-division general studies and composition requirements.
+Certification of completed general studies curriculum may include students' completion of a general education package (ex: AGEC, CSUGE, IGETC), an associate of arts degree or bachelor’s degree or comparable, as documented on an official transcript.
+If students transfer from Arizona community colleges without completing the AGEC or from other accredited postsecondary institutions, they receive credit for general studies based on course-by-course equivalency.
 Students should review the Arizona General Education Curriculum page.

 Mathematics requirement